koraebi/portfolio/README.md

 ## Learn More

 This project uses [Tailwind](https://tailwindcss.com/docs/guides/nextjs) as CSS framework.
-No UI framework has been used in this project in order to showcase coding skills to build UI components from scratch.
+No UI framework has been used in this project in order to showcase my coding skills to build UI components from scratch.
 Internationalization has been implemented for English and French with [next-intl](https://next-intl-docs.vercel.app/docs/getting-started/app-router-server-components).

 ## Deployment

 The project deployment is seamlessly automated through Google Cloud Platform, utilizing Cloud Run and Cloud Build, directly from the source GitHub repository.
 This streamlined process ensures efficient and reliable deployment, reflecting my proficiency in leveraging cutting-edge cloud technologies for seamless project management.

-Open [http://www.koraebi.com](http://www.koraebi.com) with your browser to see the result.
+Open [https://www.koraebi.com](https://www.koraebi.com) with your browser to see the result.